DimitryZH/cicd-pipeline-train-schedule-pipelines/README.md

-# After commit GitHub will trigger a new build #10 in my Jenkins project called  "train-schedule" .
+# After changes I have made in this line GitHub will trigger a new build #10 in my Jenkins fristyle project called  "train-schedule" .

 # cicd-pipeline-train-schedule-pipelines